NCAS-CMS/cfdm/docs/source/philosophy.rst

 ----

-The cfdm package has, with few exceptions, only the functionality required to read and write datasets, and to create and inspect field constructs in memory.
+The cfdm package has, with few exceptions, only the functionality required to read and write datasets, and to create, modify and inspect field constructs in memory.

 The cfdm package is not, and is not meant to be, a general analysis package.
 Therefore it can't, for example, regrid field constructs to